oVirt/ovirt-site/source/blog/2018-01-16-ovirt-report-using-grafana.html.md

 READMORE

 If you wish to create dashboards to monitor oVirt environment, you will need to [install Grafana](http://docs.grafana.org/installation/rpm/).
+Please follow the rest of the installation instructions to [start the Grafana server](http://docs.grafana.org/installation/rpm/#start-the-server-via-systemd) and [enable it](http://docs.grafana.org/installation/rpm/#enable-the-systemd-service-to-start-at-boot).

+**Note:** Please do not install Grafana on the engine machine.

 Grafana automatically creates an admin [user](http://docs.grafana.org/installation/configuration/#admin-user) and [password](http://docs.grafana.org/installation/configuration/#admin-password).